UE-Explorer/UE-Explorer/README.md

 # UE Explorer

-UE Explorer is an easy-to-use browser and decompiler for Unreal Engine packages (.upk, .u).
+[UE Explorer](https://eliotvu.com/portfolio/view/21/ue-explorer) is an easy-to-use browser and decompiler for Unreal Engine packages (.upk, .u).

 ![app](https://user-images.githubusercontent.com/808593/170879806-00b481c0-5f09-4c3b-bb12-56870b8d264f.png)

 It has support for:
   * Unreal Engine 1
   * Unreal Engine 2, UE2.5
   * Unreal Engine 3
   * UE2X and UE4/5 have not been supported as of yet.

 However many games may have modified the engine to some extent.

 A list of games that have been confirmed to work can be viewed [here](https://github.com/EliotVU/Unreal-Library).

+# Features

+  * UnrealScript decompilation with high accurracy
+  * Package classes tree
+  * Package dependencies tree
+  * Package content tree
+  * Hex Viewer with rich defined-structures to help with debugging and/or hex-modding
+  * Specialized tokens output to help with hex-modding
+  * Code export
+  * ...
+TODO

 # How to contribute

 The project is built on the .NET Framework 4.8 WinForms library using C#.